Master of Management (Human Resources)

 Who is it for?

-The Master of Management (Human Resources) is an accredited program with the Australian Human Resource Institute.
+The Master of Management (Human Resources) is an accredited program with the Australian HR Institute.

 Credit points may be awarded for students with a relevant undergraduate degree in business/commerce.